 assist the complainant in filling out Part I of Form ETA-8429.

-ES Merit staff members must accept a hard copy or electronic complaint from the complainant or their representative using Form ETA-8429 which describes the alleged violation of the employment-related law and desired outcome and complete Part II of Form ETA-8429.
+Workforce Solutions Office staff members must accept a hard copy or electronic complaint from the complainant or their representative using Form ETA-8429 which describes the alleged violation of the employment-related law and desired outcome and complete Part II of Form ETA-8429.

-Once the form is completed and signed, ES Merit staff members must immediately send the form along with all pertinent documentation to the local Complaint System Representative for processing.
+Once the form is completed and signed, Workforce Solutions Office staff members must immediately send the form along with all pertinent documentation to the local Complaint System Representative for processing.

 If the complaint alleges discrimination or reprisal for protected activity in violation of nondiscrimination laws, the local Complaint System Representative must log the allegation on the Complaint Log and immediately refer such a complaint to the TWC EO Officer and notify the complainant of this referral.